fanquake/core-review/update-assumevalid.md

 }
 ```

-Run `bitcoin-cli getblock` passing the blockhash of the new assumevalid block.
+Run `bitcoin-cli getblockheader` passing the blockhash of the new assumevalid block.

 From the output, check that the following values match those in the PR: